 Whether you’re implementing new ERP software or simply improving your business processes, investing in organizational change management (OCM) is essential.
 What is change management?
-It is the process of looking at the human side of a project.
+Put simply, it’s the process that guides how an organization prepares, equips and empowers its workforce to successfully navigate organizational change.

 While you may be familiar with the reasons for change management, the financial details can get a little murky.
 You may be wondering, how much of my project budget should I allocate to this effort?